 - Credit History - How long have you had credit?

-Want to know more about credit scores?
-Give us a call: (773) 774-9040 Ext 121.
+Want to know more about your FICO score?
+Give us a call at (773) 774-9040 Ext 121.